netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 ServiceMonitors to Detect NetScalers
 ---
-Till this point, the NetScaler Metrics Exporters was setup to collect data from the VPX/CPX ingress and CPX-EW devices.
+Till this point, NetScaler Metrics Exporters were setup to collect data from the VPX/CPX ingress and CPX-EW devices.
 Now, these Exporters needs to be detected by Prometheus Operator so that the metrics which are collected can be timestamped, stored, and exposed for visualization on Grafana.
 Prometheus Operator uses the concept of ```ServiceMonitors``` to detect pods belonging to a service, using the labels attached to that service.

-The following example file will detect all the Exporter endpoints associated with the Exporter services which have the label ```service-type: citrix-adc-monitor``` associated with them.
+The following example file will detect all the Exporter endpoints associated with Exporter services which have the label ```service-type: citrix-adc-monitor``` associated with them.

 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor